aidanmelen/bobcat-miner-python/README.md

 ## Troubleshooting

-Please see [No Witness's Troubleshooting Guide](https://www.nowitness.org/troubleshooting/) for more information troubleshooting your bobcat miner.
+Please see [No Witness's Troubleshooting Guide](https://www.nowitness.org/troubleshooting/) for more information.
 ## Donations

 Donations are welcome and appreciated! :gift: